 Germany has become one of the preferred study destinations for International students as it is one of the largest economy and most populous country in Europe.
 German Education System has internationally accepted degrees.
 It is politically safe and welcoming country.

 MS in Mechanical Engineering is one of the emerging and most competitive degree in Germany.
 In the past couple of years, Students have been diverted towards mechanical engineering or related programs in Germany.
 German universities offer an economically viable option of studies for international students at the same time having a very specialized course in mechanics.

-Germany is Europe’s most industrialised nations, boasting major players in industries like automobile manufacturing, machinery, precision equipments, heavy automotive, technology, e.g. BMW and Volkswagen Group, Universities do offer very specialized courses which are industry oriented like Automotive Engineering, Production Engineering , Mechatronics.
+Germany is Europe’s most industrialized nations, boasting major players in industries like automobile manufacturing, machinery, precision equipment, heavy automotive, technology, e.g. BMW and Volkswagen Group, Universities do offer very specialized courses which are industry oriented like Automotive Engineering, Production Engineering, Mechatronics.

-With high Quality of Education, it comes with a lucrative option for a post study work visa.
-A Student studying full-time in Germany is legally allowed to work a maximum of 120 full (or 240 halves) days within a year, without having to obtain a permission from German employment authorities.
+With high Quality of Education, it comes with a lucrative option for a post-study work visa.
+A Student studying full-time in Germany is legally allowed to work a maximum of 120 full (or 240 halves) days within a year, without having to obtain a permit from German employment authorities.

 German Regulations state: Students are allowed to work up to 120 days a year in a part-time job during their course of study.
 Graduates are allowed 18 months to search for employment.

 This is why Germany has become a tempting destination for Mechanical Engineering.